yuribodo/goaltracker/README.md

 - **TypeScript**: Brings static typing to JavaScript, ensuring a more predictable runtime behavior.
 - **PostgreSQL**: A powerful, open-source object-relational database system.
 - **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server.
+- **Prisma**: An open-source database toolkit that simplifies database access and management.
+- **bcryptjs**: A library for hashing passwords securely.

 ## Installation